Mindset: The Driver of our Behaviors

 When it comes to being conflicted between the two mindsets, The Arbinger Institute suggests that we ask ourselves the following three questions:

-- Which version of myself is likely to have healthier relationships?
+• Which version of myself is likely to have healthier relationships?

-- Which version of myself is better able to respond to challenges and problems?
+• Which version of myself is better able to respond to challenges and problems?

-- Which version of myself would be more capable of accomplishing goals?
+• Which version of myself would be more capable of accomplishing goals?

-So, let’s try asking these questions to ourselves as often we can, so that we can create change within us rather than waiting on others to do so.
+So, let’s try asking these questions to ourselves as often as we can so that we can create change within us rather than waiting on others to do so.
 As Byron Katie – an American speaker and author who teaches a method of self-inquiry known as “The Work of Byron Katie” or simply as “The Work,” says, “Placing the blame or judgment on someone else leaves you powerless to change your experience; taking responsibility for your beliefs and judgments gives you the power to change them.”